itsSanalog/sanalog.net/sanastro/src/content/blog/work/desktop.md

 | With    | 187     | 123       |         | 57°C       |
 | Open    | 188     | 130       |         | 55°C       |

 As we can see, there isn't a dramatic difference enabled by the curtain mod, but a ~3°C drop in temps at similar or better framerates is a win I'll take.
-It seems that the curtain mod does not quite have the same result as simply opening the case up altogether, which is to be expected.
+It seems that the curtain mod does not quite have the same effect as simply opening the case up altogether, which is to be expected.

 Since this mod mainly affects the dynamics of hot air inside the case, it should have a negligible impact on the initial 'spike' when the GPU is first introduced to load.
 Once the case is saturated with hot air, only then should the partition do its thing.
 This theory seems to check out with the fact that longer tests under sustained load (The Finals) showed a more significant variance in results between the three configurations.